-Apgar is also sometimes referred to in terms of Appearance (color), Pulse (heart rate), Grimace (reflex response), Activity (muscle tone) and Respiration.
+Apgar is also sometimes referred to in terms of Appearance (color), Pulse (heart rate), Grimace (reflex response), Activity (muscle tone), and Respiration.
 Generally, an Apgar score between 7 and 10 indicates a healthy baby.
 A lower score may indicate that the baby needs medical intervention.
 When this intervention is not taken, newborns can suffer serious health consequences.

 Apgar scores are often used in medical malpractice claims involving birth injury as evidence that a baby was suffering from oxygen deprivation (hypoxia) or neurological damage.
 Medical professionals have a responsibility to act quickly and do everything they can to protect a baby’s health when an Apgar score is low.

 When medical professionals are negligent, they will usually deny it.
 Hospitals and insurance companies know there’s a lot of money at stake.
-Which is why they have high-priced lawyers to protect them and prevent you from recovering the financial compensation you deserve.
+This is why they have high-priced lawyers to protect them and prevent you from recovering the financial compensation you deserve.

 As a result of a birth injury, your child may require lifelong care.
-This could involve regular medical treatment, therapy, medication and home health care assistance.
+This could involve regular medical treatment, therapy, medication, and home health care assistance.
 The cost of this care can be overwhelming, but if negligence by a medical professional caused the birth injury, you should not have to pay.